oreillymedia/backbone-github/readme.md

 ### GitHub.Repo

-You cna fetch a by knowing its owner and name.
+You can fetch a by knowing its owner and name.
 The third parameter is an options object that takes a `success` and `error` callback.

 ```javascript
 GitHub.Repo.fetch('myuser', 'myrepos', {